Roll20/roll20-character-sheets/13th Age Glorantha/README.md

 Along-side **Incremental Advances** is a subheader called Meta-currency, when you can keep track of Fate or Inspiration, or EXP if you want to use a more traditional levelling system.

 The **Custom Info.
 Fields** are used to change the character summary labels at the top of the character sheet.
-And the Extra Subsections buttons will reveal three more fields on the main sheet for usual class options, additional customizability, and meta-game interactions.
+And the Extra Subsections buttons will reveal three more fields on the main sheet for unusual class options, additional customizability, and meta-game interactions.

 The options available in **Rules & Macros** are more advanced, and best summarised by the statement about the sheet's design philosophy, below.
 The option that an average player will most likely need to tweak is the Tier Multiplier, which increases damage and recoveries, when they reach level 5 (x2) and level 8 (x3).